View and edit device details

 Load parameters from device

 You can overwrite the configured parameter values with the current parameter values from the physical device.
-You have the option to select whether all or only certain parameters are to be overwritten for the configured device.
+You have the option of selecting whether all or only certain parameters should be overwritten for the configured device.

 1. Select the desired IO-Link device in the topology and click on the Parameters tab.